DudeWhoCode/sushi/README.md

                                         ╚═════╝  ╚═════╝ ╚═╝  ╚═╝

-## A simple interpreted programming language written using Go (for educational purposes 😉)
+## A simple interpreted programming language written using Go.
+(for educational purposes 😉)